Our Directors (Non-Executive)

 Andrew Chittenden – Chair

-Andrew is supportive of ARC justice providing legal and housing services to the most vulnerable members of our community, and bringing about change through the promotion of policy reform and equitable funding initiatives.
+Andrew strongly supports ARC Justice’s commitment to provide legal and housing services to vulnerable community members, while also advocating for change through the promotion of policy reform and equitable funding initiatives.

-Melinda is currently the Director of Governance and Strategy at Bendigo Health, and has worked for over 25 years in the health industry.
-Melinda is a credentialed Speech Pathologist with post graduate qualifications in Health Systems Management and Executive Coaching.
-Melinda has managed a broad variety of services focusing on provision of high-quality leadership for teams who provide excellent patient care.
-With a passion for communication, she applies evidence based leadership principles to inform governance and accountability, ensuring best practice, values based outcomes for her community.
+Melinda has worked for over 25 years in the health industry as a clinician, manager and director.
+She is a credentialed Speech Pathologist with post graduate qualifications in Health Systems Management and Executive Coaching.
+Melinda has been the leader of a broad variety of services focusing on provision of high-quality leadership for teams who provide excellent patient care.
+With a particular passion for communication in all forms, she applies evidence based leadership principles to inform governance and accountability, ensuring best practice, values based outcomes for her community.

 Kate is a qualified CPA and proud Bendigo local who has been working in audit, risk management and accounting roles for 30 years.
 Currently, she is an Audit Manager at AFS & Associates and has worked with the Victorian Auditor General’s Office, Telstra, CPA Australia and Haven Home Safe.
 She is an audit committee independent member for Remembrance Parks Central Victoria and is a former Chair of the Audit Committees for the City of Greater Bendigo and Gannawarra Shire.
 Her experience encompasses many sectors including health, local government, waste management, catchment management, credit unions, telecommunications, for profit and not for profit organisations.
 She is also a community representative on the Specialist Clinics Steering Committee at Bendigo Health and a member of the GMHBA Consumer Consultation group.
 Kate loves supporting the local community, and is passionate about the not for profit sector with a particular interesting in good governance and accountability